-This all-star baked eggplant paremsan recipe will be your new go-to!
-A classic Italian-style casserole with layers of eggplant, Parmesan, fresh mozzarella and basil.
-Check out the tips and video for how to make it!
+This all-star Eggplant Parmesan recipe will be your new go-to!
+A classic Italian vegetarian casserole with layers of eggplant, Parmesan, fresh mozzarella, and basil.

-Baked eggplant parmesan, or eggplant parmigiana, is one of those classic Italian-style comfort foods most people enjoy.
-It’s also one of my favorite eggplant recipes.
+Eggplant parmesan, or eggplant parmigiana, is one of those classic Italian comfort foods and one of my favorite eggplant recipes to make.
+We are big eggplant lovers in my house, so it’s often requested and alwasy enjoyed!
 I love it so much, I even turned it into an open-faced sandwich so I could serve it as an appetizer.

 Much like lasagna, this is a casserole dish made of different layers, but here the star is globe eggplant.
 Like my zucchini parmesan, you get all the comfort with no pasta involved!